aotta/PicoPAC/README.md

 Flashcart for Videopac / Odyssey 2 based on Wilco2009 Videopac-microSD card project Based on SD card by Wilco2009: https://github.com/wilco2009/Videopac-micro-SD-Cart , my greetings for his fantastic job!

-Since now, tested only on a G7400 (so i didn't test the exROM games too), but i'll test with other Videopac asap.
+Since now, tested on  G-7000, G7400, C52, JOPAC and Odyssey 2.
+Waiting for a friend that has to repair his G7200 for completing the list ;)

+Added support to extROM games too (VP_40 and VP_31).

 PicoPAC is a multicart DIY yourself based on cheap "PURPLE" Raspberry Pi Pico clone, easy to build and not expensive.
 **WARNING!** "purple" Pico has not the same pinout of original Raspberry "green" ones, you MUST use the clone or you may damage your hardware.